Sermon Summary: Daniel and the Antichrist's Sure Fate (Daniel 11)

 Stepping back from Daniel 11, one theme becomes clear: kings rise, kingdoms fall, but Christ’s Kingdom is unstoppable and eternal.
 Every earthly ruler, no matter how powerful, eventually fades.
 Only Jesus, the King of Kings, reigns forever.

-Meditate on God's sovereign goodness in uncertain times.
+First, take time to meditate on God’s sovereign goodness in uncertain times.

-Repent of the natural tendency toward self-reliance.
+Second, repent of your natural tendency toward self-reliance.

-Submit your plans to the Lord in prayer.
+Third, submit your plans to the Lord in prayer.

-Choose to receive and rest in God's plans.
+Finally, choose to receive and rest in God’s plans.

 Conclusion